quantrocket/networking/README.md

     };

 Each event needs to implement at least the default-constructor and a copy-constructor-like constructor who gets a pointer to void.
 Remember to set the event_id to the right value.
-The void-pointer-constructor is used to assemble your events from a void-pointer, as used by Event* Event::assemble(void* buffer).
+The void-pointer-constructor is used to assemble your events from a void-pointer, as used by `Event* Event::assemble(void* buffer)`.
-To customize receiving events to need yo implement the static Event-method Event* assemble(void* buffer).
+To customize receiving events you need to implement the static Event-method `Event* assemble(void* buffer)`.
 It is called by the NetworkingQueue each time the system tries to receive an event using a TCP-Link.
-Check the example programs for example implementations.

-from example1.cpp
+From `example1.cpp`:

     Event* Event::assemble(void* buffer) {
         Event* event = reinterpret_cast<Event*>(buffer);